MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-node-bot.md

     1. Still within the **Configuration** section, select the **General** settings section and turn on **Web sockets**.
     1. Select **Save** to save the settings.
 This restarts the Azure App Service.

-## Confirm Direct Line app extension and the bot are configured
+## Confirm Direct Line App Service extension and the bot are configured

 In your browser, navigate to `https://<your_app_service>.azurewebsites.net/.bot`.
 If everything is correct, the page will return this JSON content: `{"v":"123","k":true,"ib":true,"ob":true,"initialized":true}`.
 This is the information you obtain when *everything works correctly*, where